These notes were prepared to help colleagues get set up for Angular development. They may be helpful for others. Subjects covered include:

 npm install

-You may need to run this occasionally after running git pull
+You may need to run this occasionally after running git pull if members of your team add new dependencies.

 Also see: egghead.io NodeJS videos

-Dependencies related to the build - in other words, related to grunt, are found in package.json
+Dependencies related to the build – in other words, related to grunt, are found in package.json:

 {